 Don’t confuse one Thomas with the other one.
-Thomas Moore the writer, poet and singer was (of course) not the same person as Sir Thomas More.
-One can be confused, because they both marked history with their writings.
+Thomas Moore (1779 – 1852) the writer, poet and singer was (of course) not the same person as Sir Thomas More (1478 – 1535).
+One can be confused because they both marked history with their writings.
 The author of Sail on, sail on was most definitely the Irish poet Thomas Moore.

 At an early age, Thomas Moore showed an interest in music and performing arts.
-At a young age, he would play in musicals and decided to become an professional actor.
+At a young age, he would play in musicals and decided to become a professional actor.

-Moore was born on May 28 1779 in Dublin as a son of a grocer.
+Moore was born on 28 May 1779 in Dublin as a son of a grocer.
 He was the oldest of three children.
-He attended various schools in Dublin, including Samuel Whyte’s English Grammar School, where he was tought to speak with a proper English accent.
+He attended various schools in Dublin, including Samuel Whyte’s English Grammar School, where he was taught to speak with a proper English accent.

-When he was appointed registrar to the Admirality in Bermuda, he got a lot of free time.
+When he was appointed registrar to the Admiralty in Bermuda, he got a lot of free time.
 The job wasn’t that difficult for him to perform.
 One might say, that Moore got bored.
-Still, the scenery of the Island inspired him to write.
-From Bermuda he travelled to Norfolk (Virginia).
+Still, the scenery of the Island was an inspiration for him to write about.
+From Bermuda, he travelled to Norfolk (Virginia).
 This was the beginning of a trip across the United States and Canada.
-It was clear to him, that the political system in the United States was not his favorite.
+It was clear to him, that the political system in the United States was not his favourite.
 He criticized Thomas Jefferson, who mistakenly thought Moore was just a child.
 Moore wasn’t that tall.
 It wasn’t all that bad.
 His stay in Philadelphia was the most enjoyable.
 From there, he travelled to the British part of Canada.
 He saw the Niagara Falls and visited Montreal after that.
 He arrived back in England in 1804.